BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 .type satisfies { x: number, y: number }
 ```

-> Much like sub validators can be disabled, modifiers are properties can be removed, as well.

-> The examples on screen are silly and contrived, but they showcase that if you were taking existing schematics, you could change the modifiers on them for various purposes.
+> The examples on screen are contrived, but they showcase that modifiers can be removed just like sub validations can.

 > You can see that an optional string could made required, or a readonly array could be made mutable.
 All modifiers are removable.

-# Not
+# Not Modifier

 Validations can be negated: